aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ## Details Pages

-Details pages contain information on the items on the network.
+Details pages contain information on the objects on the network.
 You can find these pages through the [**Search Function**](/developers/tools/dashboard/usingSearchFunction.md) or by clicking on any of the hex addresses on the site.

 ### Accounts